orbs-network/orbs-spec/behaviors/services/consensus-core.md

 &nbsp;
 ## `CommitOrderingBlock` (method)
-> Commits the ordering block to the block storage.
+> Commits the transactions block to the block storage.
-* Update the last commited ordering block height.
+* Update the last commited transactions block height.
-* Commit the block to the block storage by calling `BlockStorage.CommitOrderingBlock`.
+* Commit the block to the block storage by calling `BlockStorage.CommitTransactionsBlock`.

 &nbsp;
-## `CommitValidationBlock` (method)
+## `CommitResultsBlock` (method)
-> Commits the validation block to the block storage.
+> Commits the results block to the block storage.
-* Update the last commited validation block height.
+* Update the last commited results block height.
-* Commit the block to the block storage by calling `BlockStorage.CommitValidationBlock`.
+* Commit the block to the block storage by calling `BlockStorage.CommitResultsBlock`.

 &nbsp;
 ## `RequestOrderingCommittee` (method)